 There it is.
 You will find that you really do not need or want much more.
 Plug this in after your technical martial arts training and stop wasting time in the gym.
 You can have your conditioning and a life at the same time.
 Just give me ten minutes and I will make you a man.

-Jon Engum, Master SFG, is a certified Martial Arts Grandmaster.
-He currently holds a 7th Dan black belt in Taekwondo, a 4th Dan black belt in Hapkido, and 4th Dan black belt in Kumdo.
-Engum is a Master SFG Kettlebell Instructor, SBS, CK-FMS and author of “Flexible Steel, an Insider’s Guide to Ultimate Flexibility.”
+Jon Engum, StrongFirst Certified Master Instructor, is a certified Martial Arts Grandmaster.
+He currently holds a 7th Dan black belt in Taekwondo, a 4th Dan black belt in Hapkido, and a 4th Dan black belt in Kumdo.
+Engum is a StrongFirst Certified Master Instructor, SBS, CK-FMS, and author of “Flexible Steel, an Insider’s Guide to Ultimate Flexibility.”
 His website is Extreme Training.